- City Services

 Get alerted about emergencies and other important community news by signing up for the Steele County Emergency Notification System.
 This notification system enables Steele and Rice Counties to provide you with critical information quickly in a variety of situations such as: criminals that pose an immediate threat to public safety and property, evacuations of our buildings or neighborhoods, missing persons, and severe weather.

 You will receive time sensitive messages through residential and business landlines, mobile devices, and by text messages, email, and through hearing impaired receiving device(s), and more.
 You pick where.
-Sign up now!
+Sign up for alerts now!

 - How do I know if I should dial 911 or the police non-emergency number?